-I recently took part in a RSA Engage event in Cardiff where I had the opportunity to pitch a project I’m developing ‘Girls Hub’ (which aims to create opportunities for girls and young women in Wales).
+I recently took part in an RSA Engage event in Cardiff where I had the opportunity to pitch a project 'Girls Hub' that I’m developing which aims to create opportunities for girls and young women in Wales.
 As a result, I met partners from Cardiff University and following the event we have been working together to explore ways that we can provide programmes for girls within that community area.
 This opportunity is a direct result of participating in the RSA event and linking with other Fellows!

 I met Fellow Laura Westcott at one of the RSA pitch events and we realised very quickly that we have very complementary/synergetic skills.
 She is ramping up a truly wonderful initiative "Music for Mental Wealth" and I am supporting her as much as I can with tech, music and entrepreneurship experience.